Ventiv-Technology/DockerManager/readme.md

     - If there is no `versionSelection` clause, the registry will be queried for available images, and the UI will present a new option to the user 'New Build'.
 This will give the option of deploying a build that has already been created, or kick off a new one.
 Helpful if you are not using CI, but still have a build server.

+#### Build

+Docker Manager will allow you to build a new image, should it not exist already.
+A good example of this has been included in the sample-config location.
+Please pay attention to the Activiti service, and how it builds.
+First, it utilizes the `versionSelection` clause as stated above.
+This has been configured to query the GitHub API and pull out the tags.
+Next, it is configured with a build stage of 'DockerBuild'.
+This simply kicks off a build in the org.ventiv.docker.manager.build.DockerBuild class, and detailed information can be seen there.
+Very simply, it treats the specified Dockerfile as a template so you can inject configuration from DockerManager.
+For example, if you open up sample-config/dockerfiles/activiti/Dockerfile you can see that it uses `#{buildContext.requestedBuildVersion}` to set into an Environment Variable.
+This environment variable is then used in the curl statement to download the ZIP release that has been specified from the dropdown in the UI.

+You can have as many build stages as needed, but typically a single Dockerfile can do it all.
+Each build stage is designed to allow for variables to be placed in the `buildContext` for use in all subsequent stages.
+Also, there are certain variables that are always allowed:

+- userAuthentication - Authentication Object from Spring
+- buildingVersion - Resolved building version, after it's been determined.
+Example, Jenkins build number, after the build has started
+- requestedBuildVersion - User specified version requested to be built, from the UI.
+- outputDockerImage - Name of the image that has been output from the job
+- extraParameters - This is a Map of variables specific to a Build Stage

+For more details on specific build stages, see the Markdown files in docs/build.